 Art 251 - Making Graphic Novels

-Full course for one semester.
+One-unit semester course.
 This course will examine the history of comics as well as contemporary trends.
 Students will study the mechanics and structure of the medium.
-We will also refer to other forms of visual storytelling, such as serial television, film, and art historical references.
+We will also refer to other forms of visual storytelling, such as serial television, film, and art-historical references.
 Students will apply these directly to their own work.
 Each student will create a self-published comic.
 Discussions and lectures will cover topics such as character studies, format, size, material choice, etc. Occasional field trips to printers, comic shops, and comic companies will give students a sense of professional resources.
 The class will produce an anthology based on a selection of work produced in class.
+Prerequisite: one 100-level studio art course, consent of the instructor based on senior standing, or consent of the instructor.
 Enrollment limited to 16.
-Prerequisite: Art 161, consent of the instructor based on senior standing, or consent of the instructor.
 Studio.

 Art 271 - Painting I

 One-unit semester course.
 The class explores color structure, interaction, and illusions (transparency, luminosity, atmosphere), through abstraction and various compositional strategies.
 Major projects involve creating a “shape alphabet” and a series of variations on it; paintings in which there is a close correspondence, or a tension, between image and support; paintings that focus on process and nontraditional techniques; and an independent final project that builds upon previous work in the class.
 Weekly slide lectures focus on color and composition in representational and abstract painting.
 Prerequisite: ART 170, 173, or 175, or consent of the instructor.
 Enrollment limited to 18.
 Studio.

 Art 274 - Painting II - Naturecultures